xhitespirit/MediaMandrill/README.md

-### A Configure the web app to make the root CA certificate available from the menu:
+### Configure the web app to make the root CA certificate available from the menu:

 - copy the root CA certificate file to the 'app' folder .\Server\app\rootCA.pem
 - edit the app config file .\Server\app\js\config.js, and update line with the root CA certificate file name: